harishkumar642/ai-seo-research-playbook/research/Playbook.md

 Although AI speeds up content creation, achieving high-quality SEO results still requires time for editing, testing, and optimization.
 - **What makes it original:**
   None of the researched experts directly combine AI content generation with real-time behavioral feedback for continuous optimization.
 This approach bridges the gap between automation and user-centric SEO.
+  ## Who I Would NOT Recommend Following and Why

+### 1. Julian Goldie

+- **Reason:**
+  Julian Goldie strongly promotes large-scale AI automation for SEO content creation.
+While this approach can produce content quickly, it often risks generating low-quality or repetitive content if not carefully controlled.

+- **Why I Would Not Recommend:**
+  Beginners may misunderstand this strategy and rely too heavily on automation without focusing on content quality, user intent, and E-E-A-T principles.
+This can lead to poor rankings or penalties in the long term.

+---

+### 2. Matt Diggity (for beginners)

+- **Reason:**
+  Matt Diggity focuses heavily on SEO testing, experiments, and advanced optimization strategies.

+- **Why I Would Not Recommend:**
+  While his strategies are effective, they may be too complex for beginners who lack foundational SEO knowledge.
+Following advanced experimentation without understanding basics can lead to confusion or incorrect implementation.

+---

+### 3. Nathan Gotch (partially)

+- **Reason:**
+  Nathan Gotch emphasizes structured SEO frameworks and standard optimization techniques.

+- **Why I Would Not Recommend (partially):**
+  His approach may feel too rigid and less adaptable to rapidly changing AI-driven SEO trends.
+Beginners might follow fixed rules instead of learning to adapt based on real-time data and updates.